30 Fresh Yoga Statistics & Facts You Should Know

-Here’s what cannabis and yoga facts reveal.
+Here’s what cannabis and yoga statistics reveal.

-15. There are conflicting beliefs on the very practice of using cannabis along with yoga.
+21. There are conflicting beliefs on the very practice of using cannabis along with yoga.

-16. CBD helps prolong the duration of the so-called “savasana”—feelings of bliss after you leave a yoga class.
+22. CBD helps prolong the duration of the so-called “savasana”—feelings of bliss after you leave a yoga class.